abraunegg/onedrive/docs/USAGE.md

 # Include everything else in root directory
 /*
 #
-# Include my Backup folder(s) or file(s) anywhere on Onedrive
+# Include my Backup folder(s) or file(s) anywhere on OneDrive
 Backup
 #
 # Include my Backup folder in root
 /Backup/
 #
-# Include Documents folder(s) anywhere in Onedrive
+# Include Documents folder(s) anywhere in OneDrive
 Documents/
 #
-# Include all PDF files in Documents folder(s), anywhere in Onedrive
+# Include all PDF files in Documents folder(s), anywhere in OneDrive
 Documents/*.pdf
 #
-# Include this single document in Documents folder(s), anywhere in Onedrive
+# Include this single document in Documents folder(s), anywhere in OneDrive
 Documents/latest_report.docx
 #
-# Include all Work/Project directories or files, inside 'Work' folder(s), anywhere in Onedrive
+# Include all Work/Project directories or files, inside 'Work' folder(s), anywhere in OneDrive
 Work/Project*
 #
-# Include all "notes.txt" files, anywhere in Onedrive
+# Include all "notes.txt" files, anywhere in OneDrive
 notes.txt
 #
-# Include /Blender in the ~Onedrive root but not if elsewhere in Onedrive
+# Include /Blender in the ~OneDrive root but not if elsewhere in OneDrive
 /Blender
 #
 # Include these directories(or files) in 'Pictures' folder(s), that have a space in their name